Giant Step Teen Conference bridges borders to build friendships

 • Plan to stay in touch with students they met at the conference.

 Giant Step Teen takes place Tuesday, Oct.
 29, from 9 a.m. to 2 p.m. at Greater Grace Conference Center, 23500 W. 7 Mile Road, Detroit.
 Schools can register to send students through Oct.
-28. For details, visit www.mpsi.wayne.edu or contact Trudy Shiemke at tshiemke@wayne.edu.The event is sponsored by the Merrill Palmer Skillman Institute, the Co-Ette Club of Detroit, the DTE Foundation and the Junior League of Detroit.
+28. For details on the Giant Step Teen Conference, visit MPSI's website or contact Trudy Shiemke at tshiemke@wayne.edu.The event is sponsored by the Merrill Palmer Skillman Institute, the Co-Ette Club of Detroit, the DTE Foundation and the Junior League of Detroit.

 The Merrill Palmer Skillman Institute for Child and Family Development promotes and improves the development, health and well-being of infants, children, youth and their families through research, education and outreach.
 The institute is part of Wayne State University, a premier urban research institution offering more than 370 academic programs through 13 schools and colleges to nearly 29,000 students.